After 3 Failed Attempts this CFO and Chartered Accountant Finally Published a Book on 'Pricing'. Here's how he did it.

 1. The Traditional ones

-- The traditional publishers are the ones whose names you look up when buying a book.
+- The traditional publishers are the ones whose names you look up to when buying a book.

 - The fact that they published a book influencing your buying decision.
 However, it takes very long to get a traditional published to agree to even review a book.